ragnarpeterson/ember-scroll-to/README.md

 you could also use 'linear'.
 If you want more, check out [jQuery UI](http://jqueryui.com/).
 * `offset` -- An optional offset.
 The most common use case for this is if you have a fixed header that you need to account for.
+* `direction` -- 'vertical' or 'horizontal'.
+Vertical by default.

 Example usage with all options at once: